fishcus/KAP-manual/en/model/model_design/computed_column/functions.en.md

 - `split(string str, string pat)`, the return type is `array<string>`

 > The Computed Column can be defined on the element of the array which is returned from these functions , or be defined on the string value which is converted from the array returned from these functions.

+2. If use SparkSQL during the cube building, please take care that some functions may not be supported in SparkSQL, like `field` function